 - Tigernut milk is said to be one of the most powerful aphrodisiacs in the world and boosts libido and fertility in both male and female.

-- In China, the tigernut milk is used in nature based treatment of ailments.
+- In China, tigernut milk is used in nature-based treatment of ailments.

 - To extend the shelf life of the milk, store in the refrigerator for not more than 2 days and in the freezer for longer.
 At room temperature, it spoils very fast.

 - Homemade tigernut milk will tend to separate, shake it well to mix and use as usual.

 - In ice cream parlours it is kept fresh in special machines that keep it cold while constantly stirring it.